Salted Toffee Blondies are loaded with chunks of chocolate and toffee bits. A sprinkling of flaked sea salt completes this rich blondie!

 Instructions

-- Preheat oven to 350°F (177°C).
-Line a 9 inch square baking pan with parchment paper.
+- Preheat the oven to 350°F (177°C) and line a 9 inch square baking pan with parchment paper.
+Measure all ingredients and chop the milk chocolate bar into small chunks.

-- Using a stand mixer fitted with a large mixing bowl, beat together the butter and brown sugar until the color is lightened and the mixture is fluffy.
+- Using a stand mixer with a large mixing bowl, beat together the butter and brown sugar until the color is lightened and the mixture is fluffy.
 Scrape down the sides of the bowl with a rubber spatula as needed.½ Cup Butter, ¾ Cup Light Brown Sugar

 - Add eggs and vanilla extract.
 Continue to beat until all is well combined.2 Large Eggs, 2 Teaspoons Vanilla Extract